At least 10 people onboard a cruise ship docked in the Japanese port of Yokohama have tested positive for coronavirus, health authorities said.

 President Xi Jinping said China’s preventive measures were “achieving a positive effect”, state media reported.
-He said China was confident and capable of winning the war against the virus, after authorities were criticised for their initial handling of the outbreak.
+He said China was confident and capable of winning the war against the virus after authorities were criticized for their initial handling of the outbreak.

 The WHO has declared a global health emergency over the outbreak but said it did not yet constitute a “pandemic”, or the worldwide spread of a new disease.